 Patent Prosecution Highway (PPH) - Fast Track Examination of Applications

-The USPTO has PPH agreements with various Intellectual Property Offices around the world.
-For information, requirements and request form for each of the PPH programs, click on the links below:
+In addition to the Global PPH and IP5 PPH pilot programs, the USPTO has PPH agreements with the following Intellectual Property Offices around the world.
+These countries are not yet included in the Global PPH so applicants must use the special forms noted in the table.
+For information, requirements and the request form for each of the PPH programs, click on the links below:

 PPH Frequently Asked Questions (FAQs) (August 2011)

 PCT-PPH press release (November 2009)

 PCT-PPH (with KIPO) press release (April 16, 2010)

 PPH News: View the latest updates on USPTO’s Patent Prosecution Highway program and learn what others are saying about PPH.

 Electronic filing support is available through the Patent Electronic Business Center (EBC) at 866-217-9197 (toll-free) or 571-272-4100 from 6 a.m. to 12 Midnight Eastern Time, Monday – Friday, or by e-mail to firstname.lastname@example.org.